zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

       * ns3.parent.good-undel-2.methodsv2.xa/IPv6
       * ns6.good-undel-2.methodsv2.xa

+### CHILD-BELOW-NXDOMAIN-1
+The parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.

+* Zone: child.im.parent.child-below-nxdomain-1.methodsv2.xa
+  * Parent NS returns NXDOMAIN for "im.parent.child-below-nxdomain-1.methodsv2.xa"
+  * Parent NS returns normal delegation at the zone cut.

+### CHILD-BELOW-NXDOMAIN-2
+The parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.
+Child has out-of-bailiwick name servers only.

+* Zone: child.im.parent.child-below-nxdomain-2.methodsv2.xa
+  * Parent NS returns NXDOMAIN for "im.parent.child-below-nxdomain-2.methodsv2.xa"
+  * Parent NS returns normal delegation at the zone cut.
+  * Child NS are out-of-bailiwick but not shared with grandparent zone.
+    * ns5.child-below-nxdomain-2.methodsv2.xa
+    * ns6.child-below-nxdomain-2.methodsv2.xa
+  * No glue

+### CHILD-BELOW-NXDOMAIN-3
+One parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.
+The other NS has no delegation, NODATA only at expected zone cut.

+* Zone: child.im.parent.child-below-nxdomain-3.methodsv2.xa
+  * Parent ns1 returns NXDOMAIN for "im.parent.child-below-nxdomain-3.methodsv2.xa"
+  * Parent ns1 returns normal delegation at the zone cut.
+  * Parent ns2 returns NODATA at both names (no delegation).

+### CHILD-BELOW-NXDOMAIN-4
+One he parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.
+The other NS has no delegation, NODATA only at expected zone cut.
+Child has out-of-bailiwick name servers only.

+* Zone: child.im.parent.child-below-nxdomain-4.methodsv2.xa
+  * Parent ns1 returns NXDOMAIN for "im.parent.child-below-nxdomain-4.methodsv2.xa"
+  * Parent ns1 returns normal delegation at the zone cut.
+  * Parent ns2 returns NODATA at both names (no delegation).
+  * Child NS are out-of-bailiwick but not shared with grandparent zone.
+    * ns5.child-below-nxdomain-4.methodsv2.xa
+    * ns6.child-below-nxdomain-4.methodsv2.xa
+  * No glue

 ### DIFF-NS-1
 No match in name server names between delegation and zone.
 Same name server IP.